SOMEthing worse than death

 It is profitable for thee!
 That means that it is a good thing for thee; it is in one's best interest, a wise investment.
-To loose an eye or a hand is easily worth the loss, when compared with loosing one's own soul.
+To lose an eye or a hand is easily worth the loss, when compared with losing one's own soul.
 To even hack off one's own hand is a wise decision, if that limb is indeed holding us back from entering the kingdom of GOD.

-Of course it is not the actual act of plucking out the eye or slashing off a limb that gets us into the kingdom, but rather it is the willingness to loose anything, to loose it all for the sake of the kingdom.
+Of course it is not the actual act of plucking out the eye or slashing off a limb that gets us into the kingdom, but rather it is the willingness to lose anything, to lose it all for the sake of the kingdom.
 Are we truly willing, even eager, to rid ourselves of our sin for access into the kingdom of GOD?

 Unto Yeshua had been revealed the mysteries of this kingdom and He on occasion would pass that insight along to His followers.
 Thus, believing and obeying that message was and is of the utmost importance if we ever hope for the salvation of our souls.

 - MATTHEW 7:26-27 And every one that heareth these sayings of mine, and doeth them not, shall be likened unto a foolish man, which built his house upon the sand: and the rain descended, and the floods came, and the winds blew, and beat upon that house; and it fell: and great was the fall of it.

 It was not the building of the house that was of the greatest concern, but rather upon what was the house built, what was its foundation?
 We are expected to build, to work and accomplish something with our lives, but we are warned to build upon the right foundation.
 First, hear what He said, then after that hearing we are to obey what we have heard.
 Only after that are we ready and equipped to build, because without the right and proper foundation, all of our labor will be in vain (1 CORINTHIANS 3:10-14).